sibrus/backbone.validation/README.md

 ## Validation on the view

-See prototype code.
-Particularly `ZenithMobilePOSBundle:Prototype:form.html.twig`

-Short version - define validation on the model, wrap it in a ViewModel, bind it to the view, use the `validate` or `isValid` and `errorMsg` binding handlers.
-See `ZenithMobilePOSBundle:Layout:_dataBinding.html.twig` for the details on how the handlers work, or look at the prototype code for examples of how they are used.
+See the validation section of the tutorials in the project documentation.

 ## Using model validation